Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-11-public-crash-data-2-extracting-crash-data-sa.md

-# Public crash data: Downloading SA's public crash data
+# Public crash data analysis: Downloading SA's public crash data

-Now that we’ve covered the basics of crash data structure (see [Blog #002](https://centre-for-automotive-safety-research.github.io/2025/06/10/blog2-understanding-carsh-data.html) if you missed it), let’s explore where and how to access South Australia’s crash data.
+Now that we’ve covered the basics of crash data structure (see [Public crash data analysis: Understanding typical crash data](https://centre-for-automotive-safety-research.github.io/2025/06/10/public-crash-data-1-understanding-crash-data.html) if you missed it), let’s explore where and how to access South Australia’s crash data.

 ### Exploring Data.SA crash data